Get a quick glimpse of your scholarship amount.

 The base grant for all eligible, full-time students is $1,000 ($500 per term).
 Students enrolling full-time into a science, teaching, engineering, mathematics (STEM) degree or nursing program may receive an additional $1,000 ($500 per term).
 Please be advised that state law requires that eligibility for state need-based grants, if any, may be adjusted due to the CTG award.

-During the 2016-2017 academic year, Federal Pell Grants provided assistance to students with exceptional need in amounts up to $5,815.
+Federal Pell Grants provide assistance to students with exceptional need in varying amounts.

 Federal Supplemental Educational Opportunity Grants (FSEOG) provide assistance in amounts up to $4,000 for one academic year to students with exceptional need who qualify for Federal Pell Grants.